PrimeAcademy/assignment-unit-1/README.md

 # Prime Tier 1 Week 1

+## Topics Covered

 Welcome to Tier 1 at Prime Digital Academy!
-In week 1, we're getting you set up with the basics.
+In week 1, we're getting you set up with the tools and introductory topics to get your rolling.

+### For the assignment this week, you will step through the process of:

+* using git to fork/clone repositories from GitHub and getting your work published to your GitHub account
+* setting up files and connecting them
+* testing your work in the browser
+* using the command line and your Mac's built-in Terminal
+* turning your assignment in through Prime's Assignment Portal

+## Watch The Videos First!

+> As noted in class, please watch and work your way through all of the videos for Week 1 on [the Tier 1 site](http://fullstack.primeacademy.io/w1) before starting the assignment.
+These videos contain important information that will help you complete the assignment.
+Feel free to refer back to these videos whenever you need them.

+---

+## Assignment

+## Set-up Your Code Editor

 Click the link below to set up Atom: